encode/django-vanilla-views/docs/api/model-views.md

 #### form_valid(self, form)

 This method will be run when a valid form submission occurs, and should return a response object.
-The default behavior is to save the updated object instance, and then return a redirect response.
-The redirect URL will be the `success_url` attribute if it is set, or will be the return value of calling `get_absolute_url()` on the object instance.
+The default behavior is to save the updated object instance and then return a redirect response as determined by calling `.get_success_url()`.

 #### form_invalid(self, form)

 This method will be run when a valid form submission occurs, and should return a response object.
 The default behavior is to return a `TemplateResponse` which renders the form errors.

+#### get_success_url()

+Returns the URL that should be used when redirecting after a successful form submission.
+Defaults to returning the value of the `.success_url` attribute if it is set, or will be the return value of calling `get_absolute_url()` on the object instance.

+**Note**: If you are customizing the view behavior, we'd typically recommend overriding the `form_valid()` method directly rather than overriding `get_success_url()`, as it will result in simpler, more obvious flow control.

 ---